-Through the more than 30 years of development, Odeon has made lots of acoustic research, much of it in cooperations with universities and other companies.
+Through the more than 30 years of development, Odeon has made lots of acoustic research, much of it in cooperation with universities and other companies.
 The acoustic research projects spans from listening to the acoustics through auralisations, simulation of loudspeaker arrays, effects of diffusers and much more.

-Projects and Cooperations
+Projects and cooperations

 - Cooperation with Acoustic Technology at DTU.
 Effects of different diffuser types on the diffusivity in reverberation chambers.